 Maps and Atlases

 The Library’s map collection is a unique collection of Southeast Asian cartographic materials.
-It consists of approximately 1,200 titles ranging from the years 1768 to current.
+It consists of approximately 1,200 titles from 1768 onwards.

 Oral History Interviews